What Do Heating and Air Conditioning Mechanic or Installer Do?

 HAC Mechanic or Installer Needed Skills

-Below is a list of the skills most Heating and Air Conditioning Mechanics and Installers say are important on the job.
+These are the skills Heating and Air Conditioning Mechanics and Installers say are the most useful in their careers:

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.